Petr-Martynenko/flair-examp/README.md

 # flair-examp
+1.)
+You can install FLUKA in your $HOME directory, or

+2.)
+Set the permissions for the /user/local/flukagfor folder and files within to enable access by a non root user.
+To do this use the following commands:

+cd /usr/local/flukagfor
+sudo chmod -R a+rX *

 directory fluka\flair project
 I would like to get the number of neutrons which are generated in the shielding detector ranging from ???cm to ???cm with a step of ???cm after irradiation by proton ions.